rezarahimian/docs/multiple_withdrawal.rst

 8. Changing ERC20 API
 =====================
-As suggested by :cite:`Ref03` changes to ERC20 Approve method by comparing current allowance of spender and setting it to new value if it has not already been transferred.
+As suggested by :cite:`Ref03`, changing ERC20 ``approve`` method may solve the issue.
+New ``approve`` method needs to compare current allowance of spender and sets it to new value if it has not already been transferred.
 This allows atomic compare and set of spender’s allowance to make the attack impossible.
-So, it will need new overloaded approve method with three parameters
+So, it will need new overloaded approve method with three parameters:

 .. figure:: images/multiple_withdrawal_12.png
     :scale: 100%
     :figclass: align-center

-    Figure 12: Suggested ERC20 API Change for Approve method
+    Figure 12: Suggested ERC20 API Change for ``approve`` method

-In order to use this new method, smart contracts have to update their codes to provide three parameters instead of current two, otherwise any Approve call will throw an exception.
-Additionally, one more call is required to read current allowance value and pass it to the new Approve method.
+In order to use this new method, smart contracts have to update their codes to provide three parameters instead of current two, otherwise any ``approve`` call will throw an exception.
+Moreover, one more call is required to read current allowance value and pass it to the new ``approve`` method.
 New events need to be added to ERC20 specification to log an approval events with four arguments.
 For backward compatibility reasons, both three-arguments and new four-arguments events have to be logged.
-All of these changes makes the token contract incompatible with deployed smart contracts and wallets.
+All of these changes makes this token contract incompatible with deployed smart contracts and wallets.
 Hence, it could not be a viable solution.

 Proposed solution
 *****************